29 Point Leeds Analysis for Small Stocks

-With smaller, more "fragile" penny stocks, the depths and approaches of the analysis needs to be handled very methodically.
-Enter Leeds Analysis, the industry's accepted and trusted method of putting penny stock investments "through the ringer" before you ever risk a single penny.
+With smaller, more "fragile" shares, the depths and approaches of the analysis needs to be handled very methodically.
+Enter Leeds Analysis, the industry's accepted and trusted method of putting small shares "through the ringer" before you ever risk a single penny.

 For the first time, we provide a general look into the Leeds Analysis process.
-Our 29 point review is responsible for discovering the highest-quality penny stock investments just before they make large price moves.
+Our 29 point review is responsible for discovering the highest-quality, low-priced investments just before they make large price moves.

-Leeds Analysis is about looking at any and all issues which matter to the price of a penny stock's shares.
-Remember, penny stocks are smaller and newer companies, so they can be easily derailed by isolated events, such as losing a major client, getting hit with a large lawsuit, or running at an operational loss for too long.
+Leeds Analysis is about looking at any and all issues which matter to the price of any company's shares.
+Remember, sub-$5 stocks are typically smaller and newer businesses, so they can be easily derailed by isolated events, such as losing a major client, getting hit with a large lawsuit, or running at an operational loss for too long.

-Leeds Analysis looks at all the important factors in penny stocks.
+Leeds Analysis looks at all the important factors.
 However, it does NOT look at book value, buying and selling by insiders, and the Board of Directors.
 Decades of experience have shown that:

 - book value is nearly meaningless in early stage and speculative investments

 - insider trades have no dependable correlation to the future price moves

 - the makeup of the Board of Directors takes a distant back-seat to a company's market, Executive team, and business plan